Explicit Riemann-Roch spaces in the Hilbert class field: Good geometric codes with quasi-linear encoding

 grows exponentially in $g_X$ provided $q\geqslant 9$.
-And $G$ is either a $p$-group or a $p'$-group.
+Also $G$ is a $p$-group or a $p'$-group.
 We find ourselves in the situation of Section \ref{sec:cftj}.
-We call $\Ym$ the maximal unramified cover of $X$ over $\bK$ which is totally decomposed over $\bK$ above $P_1$.
-We call $Y$ the quotient of $\Ym$ by $H$.
+Let $\Ym$ be the maximal unramified cover of $X$ over $\bK$ which is totally decomposed over $\bK$ above $P_1$.
+Let $Y$ be the quotient of $\Ym$ by $H$.
 The fibers of above the points $P_1$, \ldots , $P_n$ all split over $\bK$.
-We call $Q$ the pullback of $P$ by $\tau$.
+Let $Q$ be the pullback of $P$ by $\tau$.
 This is a divisor on $Y$ of degree We choose a real number $\ddaleth$ such that Our goal is to correct up to $\ddaleth . \co. g_X$ errors.
 Let $D$ be a divisor on $X$ that is disjoint from $P$ and such that

 the closest integer to $(\sqrt q - 2-2\ddaleth)g_X$.
 Let $E$ be the pullback of $D$ by $\tau$.
 We deduce from Equation (\ref{eq:encad2}) that condition (\ref{eq:encad}) is met at least asymptotically.
 From $X$, $Y$, $E$, and $Q$ the construction in Section \ref{sec:geocod} produces a code $C_\cL$ over the field $\bK$ with $q^2$ elements, having length and dimension